 The Chazzan recites Aneinu between Goel Yisroel and R'foeinu, and also recites Birchas Kohanim towards the end of Shmoneh Esrei.
+Avinu Malkeinu is omitted.

-The Rebbe reinstated the custom of addressing the congregation after Mincha to arouse them to Teshuvah.
+The Rebbe reintroduced the custom of addressing the congregation after Mincha to arouse them with feelings of Teshuvah.
+This applies even when it is Erev Shabbos.